pingwiniu/wzpn-api/README.md

 1. Make sure you have PHP installed on your server.
 2. Configure the script files as described above.
 3. Upload the script files to your web server.
-4. Access the scripts through your web browser or make HTTP requests to them.
+4. Access the scripts through your web browser or make HTTP/S requests to them.

 ## Disclaimer